Cut distance identifying graphon parameters over weak* limits: Acknowledgments

 \section{Acknowledgments}

-We would like to thank David Conlon, Frederik Garbe, Dan Krá\v{l}, Dávid Kunszenti-Kovács, and Joonkyung Lee for their useful suggestions.
-Part of this work was done while Hladký was hosted by Andreas Thom at the lively Institute of Geometry at TU Dresden.
+We would like to thank David Conlon, Frederik Garbe, Dan Krá\v{l}, Dávid Kunszenti-Kovács, Joonkyung Lee.
+We also thank two anonymous referees for their useful suggestions.
+This in particular concern a substantial simplification related to Proposition~\ref{prop:feelnorming}.